w3c/wai-intro-atag/content/no-code.md

 ### Everyone Can Produce Accessible Content

-<p class="persona"><strong>Persona: </strong>
+<p "><strong>Persona: </strong>
   Amahle is a hairdresser.
-She has a website to handle client appointments.
+She has a small website to handle client class.
 </p>

 <div class="quotes">